cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 while the operator `Postfix` compares if the argument matches to the defined value as trailing.

-The operators relating to ports, addresses and protocol are used with sock or skb types.
+The operators relating to ports, addresses and protocol are used with sock, skb, sockaddr and socket types.
 Port operators can accept a range of ports specified as `min:max` as well as lists of individual ports.
 Address operators can accept IPv4/6 CIDR ranges as well as lists of individual addresses.